What is CRR Rate?

 Related Posts:

 • What is a Repo Rate?
 A: Repo rate is the rate at which our banks borrow rupees from RBI.
 Whenever the banks have any shortage of funds they can borrow it from RBI.
 A reduction in the repo rate will help banks to get money at a cheaper rate.
-W… Read More
+Whe… Read More

 0 comments: